dlarrick/alen-mqtt/README.md

 ## Running
 Just run ./airfilter.py.
 It should start reading from the purifier and writing to MQTT.

+The `alen` file in this repo is an init.d script to run airfilter.py as a daemon.
+You'll need to fill in the `DAEMON_PATH` variable.

 ## Home Assistant
 Here are the sensors I have created in my own setup: